 Mahalaya Amavasya is observed on the no moon day (Amavas) in the month of Ashvin or Ashvayuja (September-October).
-Mahalaya Amavasya 2012 date is on October 15.
-Mahalaya should be performed before 4:32 PM.
+Mahalaya Amavasya 2015 date is on October 12.
+Mahalaya should be performed in the morning.
 As it is falling on a Monday the day is highly auspicious and is known as Somavati Amavasya.
 It is the final and the most important day during the Pitru Paksha Shradh fortnight.
 The popular belief is that performing Mahalaya Shradh is equal to performing Shradh and Tarpan on all days of Pitru Paksha.

 Mahalaya Amavasya also marks the beginning of Durga Puja rituals.
 Goddess Durga descends on to earth on the day.